kanaverse/kana-paper/main.md

 The layered representation can then be seamlessly used with all existing code compatible with the **tatami** interface.
 (Most of which is in the **libscran** package.)
 Note that the genes are permuted from their supplied order, which requires some extra attention in downstream analyses.

+## Enabling multi-threading

+We implement multi-threading for key analysis steps through Emscripten's implementation of the standard `pthreads` library.
+When a new thread is requested in the C++ code, the implementation will pass the task to a Web Worker for execution.
+Data is easily shared across threads by storing the Wasm heap on a `SharedArrayBuffer`.
+This allows us to exploit the existing capabilities of the browser to easily distribute tasks across threads;
+we do so for time-consuming steps such as nearest neighbor detection and _matrix multiplication_.

+That said, the use of the `SharedArrayBuffer` is not completely straightforward.
+The browser does not allow web applications to use `SharedArrayBuffer`s unless they are in a secure context.
+In practical terms, this involves attaching certain HTTP headers when serving the application to isolate it from other pages.
+However, the need for additional headers requires some more configuration on the site server, which may not be possible for public hosting platforms like GitHub Pages.
+_For these use cases, we also provide a single-threaded version of the application that sacrifices performance for ease of deployment._